Tracking Progress: Prince George’s County Police Reform Efforts

 Comprised of community advocates and public officials, the Work Group was tasked with providing a comprehensive operations and policy review of the Prince George’s County Police Department to develop recommendations to help guide the County’s police reform efforts.
 The Work Group’s review included the full spectrum of law enforcement operations including hiring, training, and use of force policies.

-County Executive Alsobrooks adopted recommendations focusing on the areas below, and in just three months tremendous progress has been made to implement many of the reforms.
-While the hard work of police reform continues, the County Executive is committed to providing the public with regular updates on the status of these reforms.
+County Executive Alsobrooks adopted recommendations focusing on the areas below, and since February tremendous progress has been made to implement many of the reforms.
+While the hard work of police reform continues, the County Executive and the Prince George's County Police department are committed to providing the public with regular updates on the status of these reforms.

 Areas of Reform: